This story was written for an Ed Davis writing class.

 Both men glared at me again.
 I think they practiced that.
 “Please get the snake.
 You won’t find any pot plants.”

-One said, “We had better not.”
+“We had better not.”

 They bagged the snake then drove off with it.